-Of course, trailers don’t always accompany great movies.
+Trailers don’t always accompany great movies.
 That’s just the way it goes.
-Sometimes the opposite is true, too.
-There are plenty of trailers out there that don’t really do a great job of selling the audience on a movie that’s actually pretty good.
-And then there are times when the opposite is true and they sell a bad movie a little too hard.
+Some trailers don’t do an effective job of selling the audience on a good movie.
+Other times, the opposite is true and the studio sells a bad movie a little too hard.
+And that’s what we’ll be looking at here.

 Resident Evil: Apocalypse